hamishcunningham/pi-tronics/simbamon/README.txt

-SimBaMon: a Simple Battery Monitor daemon
+simbamon: a Simple Battery Monitor daemon

 -----------------------------------------------------------------------------
 This tree contains the code for a simple battery monitor daemon for projects